BXYMartin/OO-Public-Test/README.md

 nano start.sh # Change First Line to Your Path
 ```

-Now you're ready to go.
+> Now you're ready to go.

+You may consult [OO-Public Readme](https://github.com/BXYMartin/OO-Public) to put your jar into the test system.

 ## Starting UML Autotest
 ### Manually Run